MHaringa/insurancerating/README.md

 ![](README-figfreq-1.png)<!-- -->

-The figure shows that younger policyholders have a higer risk profile.
+The figure shows that younger policyholders have a higher risk profile.
 The fitted GAM is lower than might be expected from the observed claim frequency for policyholders of age 19.
 This is because there are very few young policyholders of age 19 present in the portfolio.